As border tightens, some U.S.-Mexico neighbors reach across the fence

-NACO, Mexico (Reuters) - Mexican activist Maria Elena Borquez takes up a paintbrush and daubs a bright splotch of color on the rusted steel fence separating the small Mexican town of Naco from a neighboring town in the United States.
+NACO, Mexico, May 25 (Reuters) - Mexican activist Maria Elena Borquez takes up a paintbrush and daubs a bright splotch of color on the rusted steel fence separating the small Mexican town of Naco from a neighboring town in the United States.

 “The wall projects hostility,” she said, paint pot in hand and surrounded by youngsters from both the United States and Mexico.
 “The idea is to transform it with art, friendship, colors and life ... into something that unites us,” said Borquez, who is director of the local museum.